 It is also very important that we show our gratitude to the funders and sponsors of this wonderful event.
 Without them, this would not happen.

 The club members are all volunteers and continue to give up their free time, fired by a passion to make this event happen.

-2018 is looming to be our biggest concert yet.
+2018 was looming to be our biggest concert yet.

-The talent on stage is simply the best available in the greater Wellington area and is combined with some emerging talent.
+The talent on stage was simply the best available in the greater Wellington area and is combined with some emerging talent.